CLOSING THE RACIAL WEALTH GAP

 Down Payment Assistance Navigator

-A digital tool for homebuyers and counselors that brings together downpayment assistance resources
+A digital tool to help homebuyers and counselors understand and access downpayment assistance resources

-Building the financial capability of both aspiring and existing homeowners by matching savings
+Building the financial capability of aspiring and existing homeowners by multiplying their ability to save money

-Increasing education about and funding for estate planning for low-to-moderate income homeowners
+Expanding education and access to estate planning resources for Black homeowners

 Brought to you by: